 Idea 1: Native Plants for Effortless Resiliency

-Idea 2: Vertical Herb Garden on a Budget Fence
+Idea 3: Build a Vertical Herb Garden

 GROWING SECRET: Need a quick and incredibly effective way to improve your soil’s water retention and suppress weeds?
 Use chopped leaves!
 Instead of bagging up autumn leaves, shred them using your lawnmower or a specialized shredder and pile them directly onto your garden beds as mulch.
 As they decompose, they not only retain moisture beautifully but also break down into rich humus, boosting soil life and making your garden far more resilient.
 Best part?
 It’s completely free and better than most store-bought options!